patelnehap/UFO/README.md

  She displayed the various UFO sightings neatly displayed in a table with data stacked appropriately in related columns.
 She added various filters to help the users refine their results to specific UFO sightings they may be interested in.
 The search can be narrowed down either by specific Date, City, State, Country and Shape.

-Since Dana was specifically interested in her home state OR, she entered OR in the city filter to ffilter the results just for Oregon state.
+Since Dana was specifically interested in her home state OR, she entered OR in the city filter to filter the results just for Oregon state.
 Below were here results:

 <img   src="https://github.com/patelnehap/UFO/blob/main/OR.JPG"  alt="Oregon UFO Sightings"  title="Oregon UFO Sightings" style="display: inline-block; margin: 0 auto; max-width: 300px">